nata1993/tarbimise_graafik/blog.md

 }
 element.innerHTML = str;
 ```
 How much faster?
-It increased speed of rendering SVG graph with Papa Parse library from 4 seconds down to two seconds.
+It increased speed of rendering SVG graph with Papa Parse library from 4 seconds down
+to two seconds.
 Impressive speed increase but there surely is more ways to increase rendering speed
 I hope because 2 seconds for doing work on data + some time more for actual graph rendering with SVG
 is still in my opinion quite slow.
 Better than 4 seconds realy and finally graphs are starting to be
 somewhat usefull.
 But on other graph, the Nord Pool Spot graph, it went from over 15 second rendering
 of prices for 3 month time span to down to near instantly!
 Some serious speed increases right there!
 By implementing same method for CSV graph generation, the speedreduction was outrageously massive
 for roughly 700 datapoints - from 3.5 seconds down to 0.01 seconds!
-Now I am bound only by how fast I can download data from Elering...
+Now I am bound only by how fast
+I can download data from Elering...

 ## Tenth hardship
 ### GMT+1?
 No no...
 GMT+2!
-So we got so far that two initial separate graphs (consumption and price) have been merged into one.Even more, the graph is filled with data automatically by selecting apropriate range of dates for
+So we got so far that two initial separate graphs (consumption and price) have been merged into one.
+Even more, the graph is filled with data automatically by selecting apropriate range of dates for
 consumption and prices.
 Now we add cost graph based on consumption and prices for given period.
 But
 before that we have massive problem of timezones...
 Where I live is GMT+2, where NPS prices come from
 is GMT+1.
 The problem with that is that when prices come in, they are shown in my timezone starting